 The ADA-compliant website should not only have content accessible to blind and deaf users, but also to anyone who needs to use a voice to navigate.
 This also includes other assistive technologies such as screen readers and the like.

 You can see how important ADA compliance is and whether or not you’re required to comply with the ADA, you can still optimize your website to help people with disabilities.

 Now that you know what the ADA stands for and what the main purpose of this compliance is, it’s time to see some examples which will give you a clear idea of how you can comply with the ADA to help others.

-Hilton is one of the biggest names in the hospitality and travel industry and they are a great example of how an ADA-compliant website should look like in 2021.
+Hilton is one of the biggest names in the hospitality and travel industry and they are a great example of how an ADA-compliant website should look like.